ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 nc <- readRDS("/Users/tmieno2/Box/Teaching/AAEA R/GIS/nc_county.rds")
 ```

-The use of rds files is particularly attractive when the dataset is large because rds files are generally more memory efficient than shape files, eating up less of your disk memory.
+The use of rds files can be particularly attractive when the dataset is large because rds files are typically more memory efficient than shapefiles, eating up less of your disk memory.

 ## Projection with a different Coordinate Reference Systems

-You often need to reproject an `sf` using a different coordinate reference system (CRS) because you need to have two or more `sf` objects have the same CRS to do geometrical operations on them or to map those `sf` in the same map.
+You often need to reproject an `sf` using a different coordinate reference system (CRS) because you need it to have the same CRS as an `sf` object that you are interacting it with (spatial join) or mapping it with.
 In order to check the current CRS for an `sf` object, you can use the `st_crs()` function.

 ```r